 There are two cases the FAT32 4GB limit brings.
 In the following section, you will be led to specific solutions to break the FAT32 file size limit.

-Case 1: How to copy a file larger than 4GB to USB or other FAT32 drive.
+Case 1: How to transfer files larger than 4GB to FAT32 drive such as USB.

 To avoid the "the file is too large" error and fix FAT32 4GB limit effortlessly, you can follow the 3 suggestions.